kyverno/website/content/en/blog/general/using-cel-expressions-in-kyverno-policies/index.md

       hostPort: 80
 EOF
 ```

-Since the new pod satisfies the celPreconditions, the validation rule will be applied.
-As a result, the creation of the pod will be blocked as it violates the rule.
+Since the new Pod satisfies the celPreconditions, the validation rule will be applied.
+As a result, the creation of the Pod will be blocked as it violates the rule.

 ```
 Error from server: error when creating "STDIN": admission webhook "validate.kyverno.svc-fail" denied the request: